 Up Your Social Game

 Take advantage of this time to connect more with your audience.
 DO NOT disappear for the next few months and then reappear a month before the new date of your postponed event.
 Now more than ever you have a captive audience looking for content to consume.
 Engage fans to share memories of years past by asking them to post on their own profile and tag your account.
 Utilize the time to collect feedback from past attendees to improve the event.
 This time between when the event was supposed to happen and the new date can really be used to build a closer relationship with fans.
 It could possibly even lead to selling more tickets if the time is used wisely.

 These are some unprecedented times.
 Events big and small are canceling and postponing.
-No matter the event’s size, having an effective PR plan in place can make a huge difference.
+No matter the event’s size, having effective event planning practices through PR in place can make a huge difference.
 This will not only foster positive relations with potential guests but also build trust surrounding your organization.